 STUDENT COMPOSITION COMPETITION

-For more than three decades, the Phoenix Chamber Choir has played an integral part in developing young musicians, composers and conductors in Vancouver, and has helped to establish Canada’s West Coast as one of the most important centers of choral music in the world.
+Founded in 1983, Phoenix Chamber Choir has enjoyed over 40 seasons as one of Canada’s finest vocal ensembles, renowned for diverse and eclectic programming from the Renaissance to the contemporary, commissions from Canadian and international composers, and North American premieres of significant new works.
+Throughout these years, Phoenix has played an integral part in developing young musicians, composers and conductors in Vancouver, and has helped to establish Canada’s West Coast as one of the most important centers of choral music in the world.

 Rules and Regulations